dburrdoss/datasciencecoursera/CodeBook.md

 Introduction
 ------------
-This codebook has the following sections:
+This CodeBook has the following sections:

 - General description of all variables in the original dataset; this section is the *features_info.txt* file that came with the original